gesjanaafmataj/Homepage/homepage/README.md

 #

 ## :speech_balloon: Online Messaging Service
-- For CS50 Web Programming with Python and JavaScript - project 2.
 - Created an online messaging service similiar to Slack.
 - Used Python and `Flask` as the server framework.